Fishing industry in Israel: Mediterranean fishing

 Israeli fishermen margin approximately 3,500 tons of fish every year along the Mediterranean coast.

 Sea of Galilee fishing

 The Kinneret is the largest natural freshwater lake in the Middle East south of Turkey.
-Length 21 km area 166.7 km^{2} (64.4 sq mi), average depth 26 m maximum depth of 43 m.
+The lake is 21 km long and covers 166.7 km² (64.4 sq mi).
+It has an average depth of 26 m and a maximum depth of 43 m.
 The average water level is 210.4-m (the lowest fresh water lake in the world).

-27 species live in the lake, belonging to ten families.
-Of these 19 species and 8 species originating brought by people or escaped fish pools.
+The lake contains 27 fish species belonging to ten families.
+Of these, 19 are native and eight were introduced or escaped from fish farms.